SeaQL/seaql.github.io/SeaORM/blog/2022-05-31-welcome-summer-of-code-2022-contributors.md

             </a>
             <div class="avatar__intro">
                 <div class="avatar__name">
-                    Yuang XU
+                    Yuang Xu
                 </div>
             </div>
         </div>
     </div>
 </div>

-My name is Yuang Xu, I live in Shanghai, China (UTC +8), I am a senior student at Shandong University, China, majoring in Computer and Science Technology.
-During my university years, I participated in open source projects many times, and once participated in the Tencent open-source Kona JDK project.
+My name is Yuang Xu, I live in Shanghai, China, I'm a senior student at Shandong University, China, majoring in Computer and Science Technology.
+During my university years, I participated in open-source projects many times, and once participated in the Tencent open-source Kona JDK project.

-I like to explore some new knowledge, such as the database.
-I am fortunate to participate in the development of the SeaQL project.
-Recently in China, some of my friends and I also organized a small open source community exchange platform, hoping that more people can join the open-source family.
+I like to explore new knowledge, such as the database.
+I'm fortunate to participate in the development of the SeaQL project.
+Recently in China, some of my friends and I also organized a small open-source community exchange platform, hoping that more people can join the open-source family.
 I like to make friends.
-If you can work together to do something interesting, remember to call me！ My Github profile is https://github.com/itwaiX.
+If you can work together to do something interesting, remember to call me！

-I'll be working to support TiDB in the SeaQL ecosystem.
-The overall concept of the project is divided into two parts because TiDB and MySQL have many compatible parts.
-This part is integrated with the general part.
-The unique parts, such as cluster monitoring and other interfaces, build a complete system for operation.
+I'll be working on the support of TiDB in the SeaQL ecosystem.
+The overall concept of the project is divided in half as TiDB and MySQL are mostly compatible.
+The first half, focus on integrating with the compatible features.
+The second half, supporting unique features available to TiDB including cluster monitoring and interfaces that is essential for production environment.
-Glad to learn with you all, SO let's start this pleasant journey!

 ## Projects of SeaQL Summer of Code 2022